I used to be a firm believer in the power of New Year’s resolutions.

 - Read the posts each week (I’ll post once or twice a week) and do the Bible studies with your goal in mind.

-- Note: If you are reading this post after January 2013, you can either click through these posts chronologically, or go to the Renewing of the Mind Workshop: Week One post for an overall view of the plan.
+- Note: If you are reading this post after January 2013, go to the Renewing of the Mind Workshop: Week One post for an overall view of the plan or check out The Renewing of the Mind Project, a book I published in 2015 based on this online study.

 We’ll get started on Monday, January 6th and shoot for three weeks – long enough to get started on a renewing-of-the-mind habit but not so long that it’s hard to commit.